MechanicalRabbit/DataKnots.jl/doc/src/pipelines.md

 ### Principal queries

 In DataKnots, running a pipeline is a two-phase process.
-First, the pipeline is used to build the *principal* query.
-Second, the principal query is used to transform the input data to the output data.
+First, the pipeline generates its *principal* query.
+Second, the principal query transforms the input data to the output data.

-In general, a pipeline is a transformation of monadic queries.
-That is, we can apply a pipeline to a monadic query and get a new monadic query as the result.
+Let us elaborate on the role of queries and pipelines.
+In DataKnots, queries are used to transform data, and pipelines are used to transform monadic queries.
+That is, just as a query can be applied to some dataset to produce a new dataset, a pipeline can be applied to a monadic query to produce a new monadic query.

-The principal query of a pipeline is obtained when we apply the pipeline to a *trivial* monadic query.
+Among all queries produced by a pipeline, we distinguish its principal query, which is obtained when the pipeline is applied to a *trivial* monadic query.

 To demonstrate how the principal query is constructed, let us use the pipeline `EmployeesWithSalaryOver100K` from the previous section.
 Recall that it could